zx80/flask-simple-auth/docs/TUTORIAL.md

 - define a route which requires some group membership

 Whether a user belongs to the *admin* group is defined as a boolean in the user profile managed by *AcmeData*.

-Then write the group checking function:
+First, write the group checking function:

 ```python
 # in "auth.py"